simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 This document lists the changes between versions of SimpleSAMLphp.
 See the upgrade notes for specific information about upgrading.

+## Version 2.0.2

+Released 2023-03-10

+* Fixed the broken 2.0.1 release by restoring an accidentally removed file

 ## Version 2.0.1

 Released 2023-03-10